Ivan Orkin's Soy & Honey Braised Lamb Shanks with Celery & Haroset Salad - amNewYork

 Chives to garnish

-The tender hearts and leaves of 2 heads of celery.
-Leaves should be picked apart from the light colored heart stalks.
+Tender hearts and leaves of 2 heads of celery– the leaves should be picked apart from the light colored heart stalks.
 The heart stalks should be cut a thinly as possible on a long bias.

 3 scallions, cut as finely as possible